The Rumble in the Meson: a leptoquark versus a $Z^\prime$ to fit $b \rightarrow s \mu^+ \mu^-$ anomalies including 2022 LHCb $R_{K^{(\ast)}}$ measurements: Introduction

 \section{Introduction}

 Tensions between Standard Model (SM) predictions and measurements of some neutral current flavour-changing $B-$meson decays persist.
 We collectively call these tensions the \bsll\ anomalies.
-For example, various lepton flavour universality (LFU) observables like the ratios of branching ratios $R_{K^{(\ast)}}=BR(B \rightarrow K^{(\ast)} \mu^+ \mu^-)/BR(B \rightarrow K^{(\ast)} e^+ e^-)$ are measured to be lower than their SM predictions in multiple channels and several bins of di-lepton invariant mass squared~\cite{LHCb:2017avl,LHCb:2019hip,LHCb:2021trn}.
+For example, various lepton flavour universality (LFU) observables like the ratios of branching ratios $R_{K^{(\ast)}}=BR(B \rightarrow K^{(\ast)} \mu^+ \mu^-)/BR(B \rightarrow K^{(\ast)} e^+ e^-)$ were, prior to December 2022, measured to be lower than their SM predictions in multiple channels and several bins of di-lepton invariant mass squared~\cite{LHCb:2017avl,LHCb:2019hip,LHCb:2021trn}.
 Measurements of other similar ratios in $B^0 \rightarrow K^0_s \ell^+ \ell^-$ and $B^\pm \rightarrow K^{\ast\pm} \ell^+ \ell^-$ decays~\cite{LHCb:2021lvy} (where $\ell \in \{ e, \mu \}$) are compatible with a concomitant deficit in the di-muon channel as compared to the di-electron channel, although we note that the statistics are diminished in the $K_s^0$ and ${K^\ast}^{\pm}$ channels and the tension is not significant in them (it is around the 1$\sigma$ level only).
 SM predictions of all of the double ratios mentioned above enjoy rather small theoretical uncertainties due to their cancellation between numerator and denominator in each case for the di-lepton invariant mass squared bins of interest, such that they are robust.
 We include all of the aforementioned observables in the `LFU' category, following the computer program\footnote{We use the development version of \smelli{} that was on {\tt github} on 27/4/22.
 We have then updated the experimental constraints coming from recent CMS $\overline{BR}(B_s\rightarrow \mu^+\mu^-)$ and $BR(B\rightarrow \mu^+\mu^-)$ measurements~\cite{CMS-PAS-BPH-21-006} and re-calculated the covariances as discussed in \S\ref{sec:bsmm}.} {\tt smelli2.3.2}~\cite{Aebischer:2018iyb} that we shall use to calculate them.
+In December 2022, LHCb released a reanalysis of the $R_{K^{(\ast)}}$ measurements including experimental systematic effects that were missing from the previous analysis and a tighter selection of electrons.
+LHCb has decreed that the reanalysis supplants previous results.
+The reanalysis implies that the four measurements of $R_{K^{(\ast)}}$ are actually \emph{compatible} with SM predictions~\cite{LHCb:2022qnv}, contrary to LHCb's previous analyses.